sirixdb/sirixdb.github.io/docs/concepts.md

 <a href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-json-tree-encoding.png">
 <img src="/images/sirix-json-tree-encoding.png" align="center" width="100%" style="text-decoration: none"></a>

-We've omitted several details here for brevity, but a simple dictionary compression ensures that object field names are only stored once in an in-memory map ((re-)constructed from a keyed trie) and referenced through a 32-bit integer from the node.
+We've omitted several details here for brevity.
+Still, a simple dictionary compression ensures that object field names are only stored once in an in-memory map ((re-)constructed from a keyed trie) and referenced through a 32-bit integer from the node.
 Similarly, as we'll see in a bit, path summary nodes/path class records are referenced from the nodes and stored in another trie.

 Optionally, the storage manager also computes a rolling hash when inserting/updating/deleting nodes, adapting all ancestor hashes.
 When using the REST-API, this is especially important for a lightweight optimistical concurrency control system.
 Each `GET` request results in a response with an ETag-Header with the new hash set as the value.
 A subsequent request might be an update to the node (by sending the previously received hash value in the request).
 If the subtree has been modified concurrently and in parallel by another user, the hashes won't match, and the operation fails/the transaction is aborted.
 TODO: figure.
 The hashes are also crucial in order to speed up an ID-based diffing algorithm, which computes a set of diff operations.
 Also optionally, however, trading space and time for fast change tracking between revisions, SirixDB records the changes in small JSON files in a specific format, which includes the anchor node, the type of change, the changed nodes, and optionally metadata.